kubernetes-retired/multi-tenancy/incubator/hnc/docs/user-guide/concepts.md

-Of course, it is possible to apply policies _within_ namespaces, but this is often poorly supported by Kubernetes itself, can be error-prone, and could be confusing both to human users as well as tools in the K8s ecosystem.
+Of course, it is possible to apply policies _within_ namespaces, but this is often poorly supported by Kubernetes itself, can be error-prone, and could be confusing both to human users as well as tools in the Kubernetes ecosystem.
 For example, RBAC policies can target objects with individual names, but such policies are hard to maintain.